JBWandera/Capstone/README.md

 * Consistent detection across frames
 * Robust to motion and perspective changes
-* Minor flickering reduced via confidence filtering
+* Minor flickering on rendered videos. (can be reduced via confidence filtering)

 ### Significance